xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 </div>

 <div class='left-third align-self:end'>
 A [Gulp](https://gulpjs.com/) pipeline was built to prepare the images.
 It would stream the SVGs as raw text through a helper function (`addClass`) which would locate the target red, green, and blue colors, replacing them with a CSS class.
-The application JS to change the classes on the furniture in synchrony with a selection in the dropdown menu.
+All the application JS had to do was change the class name to change the color.

 Assigning multiple colors was done through two separate properties: one through the CSS `background-color` property and the other through the SVG `fill` property.
 </div>